 Via the pre-budgeted hotel renovation packages offered by EPIKYKLOS, this luxury boutique hotel in Oia, Santorini, has been upgraded, with interventions both on the exterior shell and in the interiors.

-Santorini has historically acted as a bridge of civilizations, bringing together heterogeneous elements, creating new forms.
+Historically a bridge of civilizations, Santorini brings together heterogeneous elements, creating new forms.

-The outdoor verandas and the terrace with the Jacuzzi, in clean and clear lines give a luxury character to the hotel.
+The simple, clear lines of the outdoor verandas and the rooftop terrace with the jacuzzi add a touch of luxury to the hotel.

 The hotel management collaborated with EPIKYKLOS in every stage of the implementation process, from construction to the architectural design — in collaboration with Plaini & Karahalios Architects — and from the equipment and furnishing of the rooms to the branding.